ruuda/blog/posts/musium.md

 and I can control it from my local network using a webinterface.
 I’ve been using it on a daily basis for years, but it’s far from finished.
-It’s very polished in some areas, but implementing pause and skip is something I haven’t gotten to yet.
+In some areas it’s very polished, but implementing pause and skip is something I haven’t gotten to yet.

 <p style="text-align: center">